charmbracelet/log/README.md

 the [standard logger][stdlog] interface.
 For instance, the HTTP Server from `net/http` will only take a `*log.Logger` for its `ErrorLog` field.

-For this, you can use the standard log adapter which simply wraps the logger in a `*log.Logger` interface.
+For this, you can use the standard log adapter, which simply wraps the logger in a `*log.Logger` interface.

 ```go